MayNiklas/nixos/README.md

 As I wrote before, I love to define my digital infrastructure with code.
 The advantage of using NixOS is simple: it's made for this kind of deployment!
 I don't have to ansible my way through the install.

-**TL;DR** NixOS offers methods of configuration, I former had to implement myself using Ansible.
-Also: I like to check out new stuff!
+**TL;DR** NixOS offers methods of configuration I formerly had to implement myself using Ansible.
+Also, I like to check out new stuff!

 ---